-6.2 Guidelines on Hate Speech
+8.1.2 Requirement on Hate Speech

-6.2.1 These guidelines apply to all members of the media; media owners, editors, journalists, reporters, news anchors and talk show hosts and to all those engaging or relating with or using the media.

-- 6.2.2 The media plays a critical or special role of informing the public and of disseminating views and not only the views of the journalists, editors, directors, but also views of other persons from the general public. - 6.2.3 The broadcasting station shall be responsible for hate speech aired in its broadcasting station or platform. - 6.2.4 Material, which contains hate speech, must not be included in television and radio programmes. - 6.2.5 Material, which contains abusive or derogatory treatment of individuals, groups, religions or communities, must not be included in television and radio services. - 6.2.6 Where material that contains hate speech, abusive or derogatory content is aired, the broadcasting station shall issue an editorial on the views of the station with respect to the aired material and on the context of airing the same with the objective of deterring hate speech.
+- 8.1.1 These guidelines apply to all members of the media; media owners, editors, journalists, reporters, news anchors and talk show hosts and to all those engaging or relating with or using the media. - 8.1.2 The media plays a critical or special role of informing the public and of disseminating views and not only the views of the journalists, editors, directors, but also views of other persons from the general public. - 8.1.3 The broadcasting station shall be responsible for hate speech aired in its broadcasting station or platform. - 8.1.4 Material, which contains hate speech, must not be included in television and radio programmes. - 8.1.5 Material, which contains abusive or derogatory treatment of individuals, groups, religions or communities, must not be included in television and radio services. - 8.1.6 Where material that contains hate speech, abusive or derogatory content is aired, the broadcasting station shall issue an editorial on the views of the station with respect to the aired material and on the context of airing the same with the objective of deterring hate speech.

-6.3 Sensitivity
+8.2 Sensitivity

-Relevant legislation to this section includes Section 46I (j) of the Kenya Information and Communications Act, 1998, and Part IV Section 19 (1) (d) of the Kenya Information and Communications (Broadcasting) Regulations, 2009.
+Relevant legislation to this clause includes Section 46I (j) of the Kenya Information and Communications Act, 1998, and Part IV Section 19 (1) (d) of the Kenya Information and Communications Broadcasting regulations, 2009.